Xilinx/XRT/src/runtime_src/doc/toc/security.rst

 User compiled image packaged as xclbin is loaded on the Dynamic Functional eXchange partition by the Shell.
 The image may be signed with a private key and its public key should be registered with Linux kernel keyring.
-The signature is validated by xmgmt driver.
+The signature is validated by xclmgmt driver.
 This guarantees that only known good user compiled images are loaded by the Shell.
-The image load is itself effected by xmgmt driver which binds to the Physical Function 0.
+The image load is itself effected by xclmgmt driver which binds to the mgPhysical Function 0.

 xclbin is a container which packs FPGA bitstream for the DFX partition and host of related metadata like clock frequencies, information about instantiated compute units, etc. The